TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 It is quite important that you follow and understand what is envisioned by Trash's guide:

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
-- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Custom Formats | Basics section](/Radarr/Radarr-setup-custom-formats/#basics){:target="_blank" rel="noopener noreferrer"}.
+- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Quality Profiles | Basics section](/Radarr/radarr-setup-quality-profiles/#basics){:target="_blank" rel="noopener noreferrer"}.

 ------